jwetzell/showbridge/README.md

 ### Triggers
 - **any**: fires for any incoming message
 - **bytes-equal**
-    - bytes: array of bytes to match to the bytes of the incoming message (supports midi, tcp, udp, osc messages)
+    - bytes: array of bytes to match to the bytes of the incoming message (supports midi, tcp, udp, osc messages
+- **http-request**
+    - path: the path to match the incoming HTTP requst agains i.e `index.html`, `/api/v1/test`, etc.
+    - method: the HTTP method to match against the incoming HTTP request i.e GET, POST, DELETE, etc.
 - **midi-control-change**
     - port: optional name of the MIDI device to match the incoming message to
     - channel: optional MIDI channel number 1-16 to match the incoming message to